 Postgraduate Certificate in Education - PGCE - Primary

-This outstanding course, as confirmed by students, schools and Ofsted (2008 and again in 2010), has been designed in partnership with local primary schools to meet the requirements for Postgraduate Teacher Education.
+This course has been designed in partnership with local primary schools to meet the requirements for Postgraduate Teacher Education.

 Core subject modules will prepare you to teach English, Mathematics and Science in Key Stages One and Two, and, especially in the case of Advanced Early Years students, in nursery and reception classes.
 Foundation subjects and Religious Education are also covered.

 School experience is a substantial and integral part of the course from the first term, through both serial and block practice, with further experience in Terms Two and Three.
 In total, of the 38 weeks of the course, 24 will be spent in schools.
 There are opportunities to undertake placements in a SEN school.

 Throughout the course there is an emphasis on inclusive education, with particular reference to managing behaviour and special needs (SEND).
 You will also have the opportunity to further your knowledge, understanding and skills in an area of primary education through a Masters level extended study from a chosen option range of curriculum areas.

 Specialism subjects offered include all the National Curriculum subjects as well as Languages, ICT, RE, Special Educational Needs and Disability, Advanced Early Years and Outdoor Learning.
 Candidates apply for the course selecting which of these they would like to develop as their specialism, based on their qualifications and/or experience.
 You will have the opportunity to spend time as part of your 24 weeks researching your primary subject specialist area and understanding of subject leading.

 You will be involved in assessing your teaching skills and competence as they develop through the use of a Professional Development Profile to which teachers and tutors will also contribute.